ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app.module.ts" path="upgrade-module/src/app/ajs-a-hybrid-bootstrap/app.module.ts" region="ngmodule"></code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular Classicbrowser-based application must have.
+This bare minimum `NgModule` imports `BrowserModule`, the module every Angular Classic browser-based application must have.
 It also imports `UpgradeModule` from `@angular-classic/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.

 In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS application in the `AppModule.ngDoBootstrap` method.